alimukhtiar66/Movie-Ratings-Project/README.md

 # Movie-Ratings-Project
-This project helps you collect, manage, and analyze movie ratings.
-It includes tools to process data and explore trends in movie reviews.
+This project analyzes movie ratings using data features like action, comedy, and drama.
+It uses linear regression to predict movie ratings based on these features.
+The repository includes data collection and python code for this project.
+Perfect for learning how movie genres impact ratings or exploring regression techniques.